top of page

 Whilst we don't really understand the underlying physiological mechanisms of tonic immobility, we do know that it's onset is linked to disruption of the sensory systems (Watsky & Gruber, 1990; Brooks et al, 2011; Williamson et al, 2018; Mukharror et al, 2019).

 Tonic can be induced by several methods.
-Most commonly by dorso-ventral inversion (meaning the shark is flipped over), but also by applying pressure to the snout or the tail, or by pumping water into the mouth and out of the gills (this sounds barbaric, but is actually an essential method to assist a shark to breath during medical or scientific procedures) (Watsky & Gruber, 1990; Brooks et al, 2011; Williamson et al, 2018; Mukharror et al, 2019).
+Most commonly by dorso-ventral inversion (meaning the shark is flipped over), but also by applying pressure to the snout or the tail, or by pumping water into the mouth and out of the gills (this sounds barbaric, but is actually an essential method to assist a shark to breathe during medical or scientific procedures) (Watsky & Gruber, 1990; Brooks et al, 2011; Williamson et al, 2018; Mukharror et al, 2019).

 Inversion is a common method used to induce tonic immobility in sharks (Image Credit: BlueWorldTV / YouTube)